 4.1 Method Statement

-It is important that you sit with your dedicated BIM team and create a Method statement of how you will execute your projects.
-Ensure that your team has the same idea and are aligned with the end results.
-There are a lot of examples on how to do this, but do not over complicate it.
+You must sit with your dedicated BIM team and create a Method statement of how you will execute your projects.
+Ensure that your team has the same idea and are aligned with the results.
+There are a lot of examples on how to do this but do not over complicate it.
 When you over complicate it, the chances that your team will not understand the process and mistakes will be made.

 4.2 Design Criteria